beberlei/license-manager/README.md

 This application allows importing multiple github repositories, extracting each author and their respective commits.
 The project overview page tracks the approval ratio per imported project.

 Administrators can add missing emails for authors as well as mark specific commits as trivial (ie. not requiring specific approval).
 Administrators can then trigger a mass email to all authors with no yet approved commits which contain a link with a per author hash.

 Using this link authors can review each commit and decide to approve/deny the proposed license change.

 Installation
 ------------

+Run "composer create-project doctrine/license-manager --stability=dev" and
+adjust the suggested parameter values as needed when prompted.

-Run "composer create-project doctrine/license-manager" Using ruby-fpm and ant you can generate a debian package of this application.
+Using ruby-fpm and ant you can generate a debian package of this application.

 Usage